djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 With the chosen values,

 $$
-5.0.
+c_0+c=5.0.
 $$

-At sufficiently large distance, the model says observations have essentially lost their spatial correlation, so the semivariogram approaches the total variance level represented by the model.
+At sufficiently large distances, the modeled spatial covariance approaches zero, so the semivariogram approaches the total variance level represented by the model.

----

-### 9.4 Scale parameter and practical range
+### Scale parameter and practical range

-For the exponential model, $a$ is **not a hard cutoff distance**.
+For the exponential model, $a$ is a scale parameter, not a hard cutoff distance.

 The model approaches its sill asymptotically.